kevinz1194/Heart-Continuous-Score/README.md

 Updated 8/22/2023: Make additional predictions on model with hemodynamics.

+Updated 10/7/2023: AUC instead of AIC is used for model selection.
+Gender and race disparities are examined as a sensitivity analysis.

 ### 5. results_unblocked.Rmd
 Figures and discrimination, calibration from the full, unblocked (no 14-day intervals) dataset.